Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 On the same street as Minglun Danbing, there’s a exceptionally delicious stinky tofu shop called Ershui Shanquan Stinky Tofu.
 Their specialty, which I’ve never seen anywhere else in Taiwan, is stinky tofu with a huge mound of lobster roe on it (蟹黃臭豆腐TWD 15).
 The crab roe has a surprisingly subtle flavor – it’s not fishy or overwhelming.

 Besides that, they’ve got regular deep fried stinky tofu and the stewed version duck blood version.
 They make their own spicy sauce on site (I watched them do it while I was eating there).
-It’s delicious!
+This is some of the best stinky tofu I’ve had in Taiwan!

 Zun Pin Yuan Zhi Beef Noodle Restaurant (尊品原汁牛肉麵)